 The interaction between the client and the backend, (i.e. the OData connection, onboarding, authentication, security, application updates, analytics, etc.), are provided and managed via the SAP Cloud Platform mobile services.

 Administration and troubleshooting are done via the SAP Cloud Platform mobile services.
 Logging is defined on the client via actions and log files are uploaded to the cloud platform where they can be reviewed by administrators.
 Security and onboarding utilize the Cloud Platform mobile services as well.

-Applications are developed using wizards and editors in WebIDE, without the need for writing code.
-This is accomplished with a group of new features that are added to WebIDE via the SEAM plug-in:
+Applications are developed using wizards and editors in WebIDE.
+This is accomplished with a group of new features that are added to WebIDE via the Mobile Development Kit plug-in:

 - A new WebIDE WYSIWYG Page Editor allows the user to easily layout pages using drag-and-drop and property sheets.
-Add and arrange controls on the page, attach event handlers, bind control properties to values specified by object data, properties of other controls or business logic rules, all without needing to write code.
+Users can add and arrange controls on the page, attach event handlers, bind control properties to values specified by object data, properties of other controls or business logic rules.

 - The new Object Browser helps you quickly search and locate your OData objects and properties, actions, UI elements, globals and rules when you are creating definitions or mapping OData properties to screen elements.

 - A new Action Editor provides predefined actions that help the designer easily define the workflow.
-The action editor interacts with the Object Browser to work with objects, properties, rules, and globals and Execution Rules and Success Failure actions provide conditional execution.
+The action editor interacts with the Object Browser to work with objects, properties, rules, and globals.
+Execution Rules and Success Failure actions provide conditional execution.

 Deployment and Lifecycle management

 Mobile Development Kit developers and/or administrators can easily deploy the updated application to SAP Cloud Platform App Update mobile service with a few clicks.
 The mobile client communicates with the App Update service to retrieve updated metadata definitions.